katrinaflessas/katrinaflessas.github.io/essays/coding-standards-are-helpful.md

   - Coding Standards
 ---

-# Coding Standards Are Helpful (Until the Clock Starts)

 The first time I used ESLint in VS Code, I understood why people like coding standards and why they can drive beginners a little crazy.
 I would still be halfway through writing a line, and an error would already appear.
 Sometimes it caught something useful.
 Other times, it seemed deeply concerned that I hadn't added a new line at the very end of my file.
 I was thinking about what my program was supposed to *do*, while ESLint was thinking about how I ended the document.

 ## The useful kind of interruption